Horsey Shires – a Standing Ovation

 I will not attempt to describe the olfactory Armageddon accomplished by our next prank, save that it involved several dozen pairs of soaking-wet — and in many cases not-recently-washed — socks piled on the wire-mesh fireguard after we’d been caught in a heavy lunchtime downpour.
 My interest in History was at that time non-existent (not helped much either by Jocky Cunningham’s remark on one of my essays: ” a surprising mixture of maturity and irrelevance.”)
 In fact, my interest in anything at all involving swotting and hard work was non-existent, taking a decided second place to the pubs on Rose Street, and the Palais in Fountainbridge on Friday nights.

+Looking back, I believe it was the authoritarian nature of our educational system which aroused a kind of passive rebellion in some of us.
 Authoritarian?
 Good grief!
 Anybody who had Fifi as French teacher would know what the word meant: the woman was made of titanium, and about as approachable as a polar bear — and was capable of reducing the most obstreporous pupil to a quivering jelly with just a few vitriolic words.
 Even though I towered over her by a full inch by the time I was fifteen (and the rest of the class by considerably more), the half-pint left us in no doubt about who was boss.
 And she swung a mean tawse.

 Come and have a smack

 Sometimes, though, I wondered why we were generally so passive in the face of what later generations would consider over-the-top behaviour on the part of the teachers.
 I remember one morning Bill Bowie kept us in after the service and declared he would not let us go off to our various classes until a particular menace to society revealed himself.
 Bill had spotted the miscreant across the pitch at Murrayfield the previous Saturday — or at least somebody wearing a black-and-white diagonally-striped scarf, and blatantly smoking a cigarette, thereby disgracing the School.
 I don’t think any of us considered that this didn’t really fall within the ambit of pedagogical authority: Saturday wasn’t a school day, Murrayfield was not on school property, and smoking was not a crime.
 After about five minutes (it seemed longer), a sheepish member of the criminal underclass (a Pict, I think) shuffled to his feet and was led away to be introduced to Bill’s Lochgelly Special, probably with Bill’s characteristic silky whisper “Come and have a smack.”

 Some teachers believed in mass punishment.
 On one occasion, I was running an errand for one of the masters and arrived a couple of minutes late for a maths class.
 The class was filing in slowly, to the regular whack of leather on flesh.
 At the end of the line, I stuck my hand out meekly for the lash, and joined my fellow-pupils blowing on our hands as the lesson began.
 I learned later that some of the boys had been making a noise outside the classroom and the master had decided to belt them all, even the latecomers.
 Why we didn’t turn on him in a demented fury is perhaps something best explained by psychologists.
 Nor did we pause to consider that schools constituted almost the only British institution in which corporal punishment was still a daily, and unremarkable feature.
 Later, I used to wonder why the deep thinkers at Jordanhill couldn’t come up with better ways of teaching pedagogues how to maintain classroom discipline.